fiatrete/OpenDAN-Personal-AI-OS/README.md

 - Submit a Pull Request to the repository
 - Participate in discussions and development

 OpenDAN utilizes the SourceDAO smart contract to incentivize the community.
 Developers who contribute can receive rewards in the form of OpenDAN DAO Tokens.
 DAO Token holders can collaboratively determine the development direction of OpenDAN.
-You can learn more about the rules of SourceDAO by reading this article（https://github.com/fiatrete/OpenDAN-Personal-AI-OS/issues/25）
+You can learn more about the rules of SourceDAO by reading this article（ https://github.com/fiatrete/OpenDAN-Personal-AI-OS/issues/25 ）

 The DAO governance page for OpenDAN is under development.
 Once officially launched, all contributors will receive DAO Tokens according to the rules.